TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Cicada.md

 <br />

-As we can see, there is a Windows 10 Build 20348 and x64 bits.
+As we can see, the system is running `Windows 10 Build 20348`, 64-bit.

-We confirm too the Domain Controller name, that is `CICADA-DC` and the domain, `cicada.htb`.
+We also confirm the Domain Controller name, which is `CICADA-DC`, and the domain `cicada.htb`.

-To continue enumerating this service, we will try to list share resources using a random fake user name with a null session:
+To continue enumerating, we'll try to list shared resources using a random fake user name with a null session:

 <br />